 What we don’t: Not a great value.

 Specialized has a stellar reputation in the biking world, with a full catalog of high-end downhill, enduro, and race-oriented XC models.
-Their Rockhopper line of hardtail bikes ranges from $500 to $1,400, and at the middle is the $850 Rockhopper Comp.
+Their Rockhopper line of hardtail bikes ranges from $550 to $1,150, and at the middle is the $925 Rockhopper Expert.
 This bike has the high-level build quality and well-executed design that we expect from Specialized, with clean lines and a comfortable geometry.
-Its 80 or 100mm of travel (depending on the frame size) and 2.1-inch tires are tuned for moderate trails, but the Rockhopper is still a lot of fun on the downhill.
+Its 80 or 100mm of travel (depending on the frame size) and 2.1-inch rear tire are tuned for moderate XC trails, but the Rockhopper is still a lot of fun on the downhill.

-From a value perspective, the Rockhopper Comp does fall a little short of our top picks.
-Its $850 full retail price is a match to the GT Karakoram, but the components are a step down almost across the board.
-In particularly, the 2 x 9 gearing isn’t up to the standards of the GT bike.
-Realistically, there are plenty of people willing to pay a little extra for the security that comes with the Specialized name, but we think the GT Karakoram is the better overall option.
+From a value perspective, the Rockhopper Expert does fall a little short of our top picks.
+Its $925 full retail price is a near match to the Cannondale Trail 5 and Salsa Timberjack, but the components are a step down almost across the board.
+In particularly, the 3 x 9 gearing isn’t up to the standards of either the Cannondale or Salsa.
+Realistically, there are plenty of people willing to pay a little extra for the security that comes with the Specialized name, but we think the Trail 5 or Timberjack are the better overall options.

 Tires: 26 x 4 in.